 6. Incorporate Newer Content Over Time

-With automation, email marketing can be a pretty much set-it-and-forget-it endeavor.
+With automation and the right email marketing service, email marketing can be a pretty much set-it-and-forget-it endeavor.
 But you’ll still want to circle back regularly to make sure your content is still relevant and up to date.
 Make sure that you introduce newer contact as it’s created to replace older content, and that you’re not just sending out the same, dated stuff over and over again.

 You can make email marketing work for your small business regardless of budget or staffing resources.
 Use email marketing software that works for you, and follow the tips above to get started and see just how far a good email strategy can take you.